sksundaram-learning/aristotle-metadata-registry/docs/mission_statement.rst

-Aristotle MetaData Registry Mission Statement
+Aristotle Metadata Registry Mission Statement
 =============================================

-The core principle behind the design of the Aristotle MetaData Registry is to build a framework for building ISO/IEC 11179 compliant Metadata Registries, using 100% Free Open Source Software, and released to the public as Free Open Source Software.
+The core principle behind the design of the Aristotle Metadata Registry is to build a framework for building ISO/IEC 11179 compliant Metadata Registries, using 100% Free Open Source Software, and released to the public as Free Open Source Software.